 Replace Faulty Atomizer Coils - Install a New Tank Coil

 Sometimes, the “no atomizer” or “check atomizer” error comes down to a faulty coil.
 Even with the most thorough inspection process, a dud coil can slip through.
-Or, something in the coil may simply break down as you use it.
-This is fairly uncommon, but generally requires that you simply replace the coil.
+Alternatively, something in the coil may simply break down over time as you use it.
+This issue is fairly uncommon, but generally requires that you simply replace the coil.

 When your vaporizer reads “no atomizer” or something similar, it’s not cause to lose all hope.
 Many times, the problem can easily be solved with a few simple strategies and some time.
 However, remember that safety should always be your first priority.
 Handling any vaporizer problem should be done with care, and if you don’t have the experience or comfort level, leave it to a professional to ensure your sub ohm tank works.